cdig/svga/README.md

 ## Todos:

-* Gradients
 * Schematic & Pause
-* Arrows, Labels, Background Color, Manifold Backgrounds
+* Arrows, Labels, Background Color
 * Deal with SVGA Components
 * Ability to set position of ControlPanel for simple animations used in modules
 * Check Input on Windows